Free BASIC Compilers and Interpreters

 - Microsoft Visual Basic Express 2013

 The Microsoft Visual Basic 2013 compiler is included in the free Visual Studio Express 2013.
 The compiler generates .NET code (not native code) from your source code.
 The language itself is object-oriented and is BASIC only in name since it bears little resemblance to the original BASIC language.
 The Express version is a stripped-down version of the full VB.NET compiler included in the commercial Visual Studio.
+WARNING: this version of Visual Studio Express requires you to register for a Microsoft account, and associate your installation with this account, otherwise you will only be able to run the program for 30 days.

 - BaCon BASIC (Linux, Mac OS X, *BSD)